VirtusLab/besom/README.md

 If you are using VSCode:
 1. install Metals
-2. open folder with your infra and start Metals.
+2. open folder with your infrastructure and start Metals.

-This might not be enough if infra is just a part (a module) of your existing scala project.
-For this to work you have to make your build tool aware of infra code, for **sbt** create a corresponding module:
+This might not be enough if infrastructure is just a part (a module) of your existing scala project.
+For this to work you have to make your build tool aware of infrastructure code, for **sbt** create a corresponding module:
    ```scala
 lazy val infra = project.in(file("infrastructure")).settings(
    libraryDependencies ++= Seq(